Modder4869/discord-stuff/plugins/README.md

 # Plugins:

-## No Emoji
+## ~~No Emoji~~Discord broke it

-Replaces emoji pics with whatever is in their alt attribute,  most of the time the symbol version of emoji.
+~~Replaces emoji pics with whatever is in their alt attribute,  most of the time the symbol version of emoji.

 ![NoEmoji](https://ckat.space/ship/FB5.png)